open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 floating point values (i.e., all values except for +Inf, -Inf and NaN values).

+Implementations SHOULD NOT incorporate non-normal values (i.e., +Inf, -Inf, and NaNs) into the `sum`, `min`, and `max` fields, because these values do not map into a valid bucket.

 Implementations MAY round subnormal values away from zero to the nearest normal value.